 If you’re planning to spend a few days, here’s the perfect 4 Day San Francisco itinerary for you.

-- 11 romantic things to do in San Francisco
+- Romantic things to do in San Francisco during the day

 - 1- Find a view of the Golden Gate Bridge